luciangreen/Essay-Helper/README.md

 * Enter the tag name to print text and source for each tag with that name.

+# Details for Marks and Meeting Requirements

+* <a href="https://github.com/luciangreen/Text-to-Breasonings">Text to Breasonings</a> is required to breason out essays for high distinctions.
+* <a href="https://github.com/luciangreen/Algorithm-Writer-with-Lists">Grammar and Logic to Algorithm, in the Algorithm Writer with Lists Repository</a> is needed to generate 30 As=2400 words in Honours from hand-written 80 philosophy breasonings (100 As in Master=8000 words, 400 As in PhD=32000 words).
+* <a href="https://github.com/luciangreen/Philosophy">Phil2Alg, in the Philosophy Repository</a> is needed to generate details (20 words per sentence in an Honours thesis, 30 in Master in 50 in PhD) before using Grammar and Logic to Algorithm.

 # Authors

 Lucian Green - Initial programmer - <a href="https://www.lucianacademy.com/">Lucian Academy</a>